New York voter registration guide

 - be a resident of New York and the county, city, or village for at least 30 days before Election Day

-- be 18 years old by December 31 of the year you register (You must be 18 years old by the date of the general, primary, or other election in which you want to vote)
+- be 18 years old by December 31 of the year you register and 18 years old by Election Day to vote (you may pre-register if you are 16)

 - not currently be judged incompetent by a court